EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Experiments

 \subsection{Ablation Study}

-\textbf{Settings.} In this section, we conduct ablation experiments for EViTs on ImageNet-1K~\cite{russakovsky2015imagenet} dataset to demonstrate the effectiveness of BFSA and BFFN.
-Specifically, the EViT-Base is considered for use in this ablation study.
-The training strategy follows the settings in section~4.1.
+\textbf{Settings.} In this section, {the ablation experiments are conducted on the} ImageNet-1K~\cite{russakovsky2015imagenet} dataset to demonstrate {the effectiveness of the BFVI connection structure and the BFFN.
+Specifically, the ablation study uses EViT-Base as the baseline.
+The training strategy outlined} in Section 4.1 {is followed}.